umr4nlp/umr-guidelines/guidelines.md

-Other types of predicated states and entities require different solutions based on their function and the strategy used to express them in a language; we call these “nonverbal clauses”.
-The different functional types of nonverbal clauses are shown below in Table 3.
+Other types of predicated states and entities require different solutions based on their function and the strategy used to express them in a language; we call these “non-verbal clauses”.
+The different functional types of non-verbal clauses are shown below in Table 3.

 <div id="tab:nonverbaltypes">